Layr-Labs/incredible-squaring-avs-rs/README.md

   - The [challenge](contracts/src/IncredibleSquaringTaskManager.sol#L176) logic could be separated into its own contract, but we have decided to include it in the TaskManager for this simple task.
   - Set of [registry contracts](https://github.com/Layr-Labs/eigenlayer-middleware) to manage operators opted in to this avs
 - Task Generator
-  - in a real world scenario, this could be a separate entity, but for this simple demo, the aggregator also acts as the task generator
+  - This is a separate entity .
 - Aggregator
   - aggregates BLS signatures from operators and posts the aggregated response to the task manager
   - For this simple demo, the aggregator is not an operator, and thus does not need to register with eigenlayer or the AVS contract.
 It's IP address is simply hardcoded into the operators' config.